department-of-veterans-affairs/va.gov-team/products/decision-reviews/Supplemental-Claims/Research/1222-PACT-Act/conversation-guide.md

 * Is it clear how the VA can assist in gathering private evidence?
 * Do they understand what it means to upload evidence?
 * Is there any important information missing in this section?
-* Do they feel confident moving forward when clicking no?
+* Do they feel confident moving forward when clicking no on each of these sections?

 ### Task 4b.
 New and relevant evidence: Evidence summary
 _Goal.
 Veterans understand where they are in the form and summarize the decisions they’ve made_